srobo/docs/simulator/simulated_robot.md

 These boards include:

 - Power Board (serial number: `PWR`)
     - OUT_H0 controls the vacuum pump.
-Enabling this allows the robot to pick up the token.
+Enabling this allows the robot to pick up the pallets.
 - Motor Board (serial number: `MOT`)
     - The left wheel is connected to motor 0.
     - The right wheel is connected to motor 1.